Ďă¸ŰÁůşĎ˛ĘĽ´Ę±żŞ˝±

 Apart from its beaches, Tierra Bomba has several historic sites, including the horseshoe-shaped Fuerte de San Fernando (San Fernando Fort), which was designed to protect Cartagena from enemies in the 17th century.
 While the fortifications aren’t as impressive as the Castillo San Felipe de Barajas, they are free and worth visiting if you’re a history buff.
 The local guides drive a hard bargain, so bring extra cash for a tour that will ultimately benefit those living in the island community of Bocachica.

 How to get to Tierra Bomba from Cartagena: Take a taxi or bus R28 to Playa El Laguito next to the Hospital de Bocagrande in Cartagena’s Castillogrande neighborhood.
 On the beach, you’ll find lanchas offering transportation to Tierra Bomba.
-Unless you’ve already reserved transportation through a particular beach club, you’ll have to put your negotiating skills to the test before settling on a price for roundtrip transportation.
-Settle up on the return trip.
+Unless you’ve already reserved transportation through a particular beach club, you’ll have to put your negotiating skills to the test before settling on a price for a return trip.
+Settle up on the way back.

 Group of friends swimming in El Totumo mud volcano in Cartagena, Colombia

-6. Get dirty in the Volcán el Totumo
+6. Get muddy in the Volcán el Totumo

 Travel time: 1 hour